 Many distinguished Black citizens including Civil War veterans were buried in this cemetery.

 These bodies now rest in the new National Harmony Memorial Park Cemetery in Maryland.

 Erected by Washington Metropolitan Area Transit Authority.

 Location.
-38° 55.229′ N, 76° 59.756′ W. Marker is in Brentwood, District of Columbia, in Washington.
-Marker can be reached from the intersection of Rhode Island Avenue NE (U.S. 1), on the right when traveling east.
-Click for map.
+38° 55.229′ N, 76° 59.756′ W. Marker is in Brentwood in Washington, District of Columbia.
+Marker can be reached from the intersection of Washington Place Northeast and Rhode Island Avenue Northeast (U.S. 1), on the right when traveling south.
 Marker is at the main entrance to the Rhode Island Avenue-Brentwood Metro train station, off the parking area, one block southwest of the Rhode Island Avenue (US Rte.
 1)/Reed Street, NE, intersection.
-Marker is in this post office area: Washington DC 20018, United States of America.
+Touch for map.
+Marker is at or near this postal address: 919 Rhode Island Avenue Northeast, Washington DC 20018, United States of America.
+Touch for directions.